CodexLink/chips.omp.json/README.md

 _Designed to be compatible for translucent, dark-and-white influenced background prompts.
 Based on Material Design Components: Chips, which allows for displayed data to be displayed elegantly.
 And also, Material Colors were applied varying from A100 to A400 Color Palettes. **More examples below.**_

+# Notice

+- Version update to `oh-my-posh` repository will be updated once I finished the list from the TODO features.
+(Which is expected to be somewhere on the 4th week).

 ## Features

 - Color-Adjustable Segments with Palettes